How Egypt became the greatest superpower of the ancient world

 Egypt's economic dominance

-The economic prosperity of Ancient Egypt was a cornerstone of its rise to power.
+Ultimately, the economic prosperity of ancient Egypt was a cornerstone of its rise to power.

 Surplus agricultural produce was stored in state granaries for use during years of poor harvest.

-Taxes, in the form of grain, livestock, or labor, were collected from the populace and used to fund public works, such as the building of pyramids and temples.
+Taxes were collected from the Egyptian people in the form of grain, livestock, or labor, and used to fund public works, such as the building of pyramids and temples.

 Its vast military machinery